Brewarrina riot

-The Brewarrina Riot occurred on 15 August 1987 in Brewarrina, New South Wales.
+The Brewarrina riot was a 1987 riot by Aboriginal Australian men in the town of Brewarrina, in the north-west of the state of New South Wales, Australia, after a death in custody of local man James Lloyd Boney.
 It was a significant event in Aboriginal history and race relations in Australia, as well as having continuing legal impact for years afterwards.